assemble/boilerplates/README.md

 This repo is based on [grunt-contrib](https://github.com/gruntjs/grunt-contrib/).

 ## Overview
 This collection contains all of the boilerplates maintained by the Assemble core team.
 This list is made available as a convenience for first-time users who would like to explore what Assemble has to offer.
-After review, it is recommended that install the boilerplates you wish to use individually.
+After review, it is recommended that you install the boilerplates you wish to use individually.

 ## Boilerplates